 There are also no known treatments of the PTLDS / chronic / persistent Lyme disease, some patients get better over time, but that may take years, if ever at all.

-Progress in ME / CFS research will help find answers to PTLDS / chronic / persistent Lyme disease research and vice versa.
+Progress in ME / CFS research will help find answers to PTLDS / chronic / persistent Lyme disease and vice versa because there is more overlap than distinction..
 Many people infected with Borrelia burgdorferi develop ME/CFS-like symptoms.
-Therefore, understanding ME / CFS and PTLDS / chronic / persistent Lyme disease is crucial to improving the lives of millions.
+Therefore, understanding ME / CFS and PTLDS / chronic / persistent Lyme disease is crucial to improving the lives of tens of millions.

 Support Open Medicine Foundation’s quest to find effective treatments and diagnostic tests for the millions of people affected by these devastating diseases!